Best For Hotel Deals

 If you are a customer who likes to have a “go to” that they use consistently, you'll be happy to know that a number of the services out there offer rewards for loyalty.
 You can rack up free nights from regular booking, get discounts for booking extra nights and upgrades!

 This is the part people worry about the most, and rightly so.
-It’s also a reason many old skool travelers still book direct with hotels.
-But hey, it’s 2016 and the most popular booking sites have been around long enough to have decent systems in place to handle any issues.
+It's also a reason many old skool travelers still book direct with hotels.
+But hey, the most popular booking sites have been around long enough to have decent systems in place to handle any issues.

 The 5 in my list all stack up very well when it comes to responsiveness to cancellations, booking enquiries and altering bookings.
 So rest assured, if things go wrong, there are customer service phone numbers you can call to get your problems handled.